endatabas/endb-book/src/sql/data_manipulation.md

 Because Endb is schemaless, each document (or row) has its own schema.
 As a result, you may want to remove a column from an individual row.
-You can do this with the `UNSET` command:
+You can do this with the `UNSET` operator:

 ```sql
 UPDATE products UNSET product_no WHERE name = 'Coffee';